20 Facts about Soccer Superstar Kylian Mbappé

-*Originally published by Jenna in 2019, Updated by Emma in June of 2021
+Originally published by Jenna in 2019 and updated by Ruth in August 2022

 The 20-year-old Paris Saint-German striker became an international sensation after his stunning performance during the 2018 World Cup.
 He became one of France’s most adored citizens as kids cheered “Mbappé for president,” and social media users tweeted “Liberté, Égalité, Mbappé.”
 Here’s what you should know about France’s new favourite soccer player.